SNL-UCSB/sigcomm-tutorial/README.md

 The repository structured as follows:
 * requirements.txt - contains the list of required Python packages
-* vm_prepare.sh - script to prepare the VM for the tutorial
+* vm_prepare.sh and vm_prepare_2.sh - scripts to prepare the VM for the tutorial
-* session_1: this folder contains demo materials for the first session of the tutorial
+* session_1: this folder contains presentation and demo materials for the first session of the tutorial (The Standard ML Pipeline: Problems and Challenges)
+* session_2: this folder contains presentation materials for the second session of the tutorial (Beyond the Standard ML Pipeline)
 * session_3: this folder contains demo materials for the third session of the tutorial
   * trustee_practice: this folder contains hands-on materials for Trustee practice of session 3
   * netunicorn_practice: contains hands-on materials for netUnicorn practice